 Interesting language from sports coach Dave Brailsford.
 Supporting the individual voice in how the team performs.
 Clearly not a job for a disciplinarian, from an alien culture with limited language skills, OK ?

 “The objectives of science may be objective, but science forms a fascinating topic for anthropologist’s case study.
 Social and political factors driving science are pervasive.
 Nothing fundamentally different in modes of “problem solving” thought between say engineers and scientists.”
-I had found the current Rees Reith lectures (last of 4 today) a little dull so far, […]

 I can’t be the first to suggest this, but is it too late to give Ireland their rightful place at the World Cup finals ?
 Could they get a team ready for the second half maybe.